Yash-Yevale/Portable_Biometric_Attendance_System/README.md

 # Portable_Biometric_Attendance_System

 # Steps to run this project.
-1.Download XAMPP and Run Apache and MySQL Servers.
+1.Download XAMPP and Run Apache and MySQL Servers.<br>
 2.Put this whole file inside XAMPP-htdocs.
 3.Now come towards hardware all components are given and circuit diagram is also attached refer that.
 4.Now Install Arduino IDE.